duykhoa/quote_center/data/JimRohn.md

 How long should you try?
 Until.

 Some people plant in the spring and leave in the summer.
-If you’ve signed up for a season, see it through.
-You don’t have to stay forever, but at least stay until you see it through.
+If you've signed up for a season, see it through.
+You don't have to stay forever, but at least stay until you see it through.

 We must all wage an intense, lifelong battle against the constant downward pull.
 If we relax, the bugs and weeds of negativity will move into the garden and take away everything of value.

 Humility is a virtue; timidity is a disease.

 If you spend five minutes complaining, you have just wasted five minutes.
-If you continue complaining, it won’t be long before they haul you out to a financial desert and there let you choke on the dust of your own regret.
+If you continue complaining, it won't be long before they haul you out to a financial desert and there let you choke on the dust of your own regret.

 You cannot take the mild approach to the weeds in your mental garden.
 You have got to hate weeds enough to kill them.
 Weeds are not something you handle; weeds are something you devastate.

 Let others lead small lives, but not you.
 Let others argue over small things, but not you.
 Let others cry over small hurts, but not you.
-Let others leave their future in someone else’s hands, but not you.
+Let others leave their future in someone else's hands, but not you.

 Lifestyle is the art of discovering ways to live uniquely.

-Some people have learned to earn well, but they haven’t learned to live well.
+Some people have learned to earn well, but they haven't learned to live well.

 Earn as much money as you possibly can and as quickly as you can.
 The sooner you get money out of the way, the sooner you will be able to get to the rest of your problems in style.

 There are two parts to influence: first, influence is powerful; and second, influence is subtle.
-You wouldn’t let someone push you off course, but you might let someone nudge you off course and not even realize it.
+You wouldn't let someone push you off course, but you might let someone nudge you off course and not even realize it.

 We need a variety of input and influence and voices.
 You cannot get all the answers to life and business from one person or from one source.

 Attitude is greatly shaped by influence and association.

-Don’t spend most of your time on the voices that don’t count.
+Don't spend most of your time on the voices that don't count.
 Tune out the shallow voices so that you will have more time to tune in the valuable ones.

-“No” puts distance between you and the wrong influence.
+"No" puts distance between you and the wrong influence.

 You must constantly ask yourself these questions: Who am I around?
 What are they doing to me?
 What have they got me reading?
 What have they got me saying?
 Where do they have me going?
 What do they have me thinking?
 And most important, what do they have me becoming?
 Then ask yourself the big question: Is that okay?

-Don’t join an easy crowd; you won’t grow.
+Don't join an easy crowd; you won't grow.
 Go where the expectations and the demands to perform are high.

 Some people you can afford to spend a few minutes with, but not a few hours.